hotosm/learnosm/_posts/en/0200-12-21-moving-forward.md

 -   Now you need to open your email, just as you did when you signed up for OpenStreetMap in chapter 2.
 There will be a confirmation email in your inbox from the mailing list.
--   Click on the confirmation link, which looks like this:
+-   Click on the confirmation link.
 -   You should now be a member of the mailing list.
 -   Now when you want to send a message to the list, you can send it to [talk-id@openstreetmap.org](mailto:talk-id@openstreetmap.org),